benhoyt/cdnupload/README.rst

 In addition to using the command line script to upload files, you’ll need to modify your web server so it knows how to generate the static URLs including the content-based hash in the filename.

-The recommended way to do this is to load the key mapping JSON, which is written out by the ``--key-map`` command line argument when you upload your statics.
-You can load this into a key-value dictionary when your server starts up, and then generating a static URL is as simple as looking up the relative path of a static file in this dictionary.
+The recommended way to do this is to use the key mapping JSON, which is written out by the ``--key-map`` command line argument when you upload your statics.
+You can load this into a key-value dictionary when your server starts up, and then generate a static URL simply by looking up the relative path of a static file in this dictionary.

 Even though the keys in the JSON are relative file paths, they’re normalized to always use ``/`` (forward slash) as the directory separator, even on Windows.
 This is so consumers of the mapping can look up files directly in the mapping with a consistent path separator.